Wizek/haskell-pair-programming/README.md

 2. Experience

-   I'm a third-year PhD student in programming languages at UPenn.
-I've written a few Haskell Symposium papers. :) I still have a lot to learn though!
+   I'm a third-year PhD student in programming languages at UPenn; I've been programming primarily in Haskell for about 6 years.
+I've also written a few Haskell Symposium papers.
+   :) I still have a lot to learn though!
 And I'd be totally into pairing with someone less experienced, so don't be afraid to ask.

 3. Interests